rvashurin/CIAI-Wrangler/README.md

 - Requires working `sbatch`, `squeue`, and `sacct` commands in your environment.
 - Only Slurm job scripts (`.sh` files, typically) should be listed in the input list.
 - If a job fails to submit, this will also be logged.
+# CIAI-Wrangler

+> **Disclaimer:**
+> This is an experimental tool for orchestrating SLURM jobs.
+Use at your own risk—no guarantees!
+If your job pipeline fails hours before your paper deadline, please don't @ me.